Lawn moss is very common. In fact, moss will creep into most lawns at some point.

 If you have a big infestation and you’ve also scarified, it’ll look dreadful.

 Either way, you want your lawn to recover as quickly as possible.
-In order for this to happen, you need to do two things;
+In order for this to happen, you need to do four things;

 - Fertilise it